 Many stores require a log in and password.
 Try to avoid using the same password for all of the different websites you use.
 Try to make it something that has numbers and letters.
 Identity thieves could try to crack your password using familiar things to you, like a pet or child’s name.

 Keep your computer protected.
-Wireless connections enable free movement of laptops and netbooks.
+Wireless connections enable free movement of laptops and notebooks.
 If your computer is not protected, you could get a virus or someone could get access to your network—and information on that network.

 Never respond to email from someone that you don’t know.
 Spam filters can sweep them into a junk mail folder before they even reach you.
 That’s another reason to have good security on your computer.
 Good computer security will have an email feature that blocks spam.

 Another on-line shopping safety measure is dedicating credit card for use only when shopping on-line.
-If you only use one credit card for all of your purchases, if anything were to happen, you need not worry about cancelling all of your credit cards.
+If you only use one credit card for all of your purchases, if anything were to happen, you need not worry about canceling all of your credit cards.
 Another benefit to using a credit card is that it’s not connected to your checking account.
 If a dispute for a charge is necessary, you won’t have any cash in limbo.

 If you would like additional safety information for on-line shopping visit staysafeonline.org.